SCP002/m3u_merge_astra/README.md

   * `input_resp_timeout`
     Astra stream input response timeout.

+  * `use_analyzer`
+    Use astra analyzer to check for dead inputs?
+    Supports HTTP(S), UDP, RTP, RTSP.
+    > Why does it exist?
+    > To remove or disable dead inputs by advanced criteria such as bitrate or errors, check more protocols and
+    > use analyzer as a proxy if needed.

+  * `analyzer_addr`
+    Astra analyzer address in format of 'host:port'.

+  * `analyzer_watch_time`
+    Amount of time astra analyzer should spend collecting results.

+  * `analyzer_bitrate_threshold`
+    Average bitrate threshold in kbit/s for stream inputs.
+    If astra analyzer will return bitrate lower than specified threshold, input will be cosidered dead.

+  * `analyzer_video_only_bitrate_threshold`
+    Average bitrate threshold in kbit/s for stream inputs without audio.
+    If astra analyzer will return bitrate lower than specified threshold, input will be cosidered dead.

+  * `analyzer_audio_only_bitrate_threshold`
+    Average bitrate threshold in kbit/s for stream inputs without video.
+    If astra analyzer will return bitrate lower than specified threshold, input will be cosidered dead.

+  * `analyzer_cc_errors_threshold`
+    Average amount of CC errors for stream inputs.
+    If astra analyzer will return amount of CC errors higher than specified threshold, input will be cosidered dead.
+    Set to negative value to disable this check.

+  * `analyzer_pcr_errors_threshold`
+    Average amount of PCR errors for stream inputs.
+    If astra analyzer will return amount of PCR errors higher than specified threshold, input will be cosidered dead.
+    Set to negative value to disable this check.

+  * `analyzer_pes_errors_threshold`
+    Average amount of PES errors for stream inputs.
+    If astra analyzer will return amount of PES errors higher than specified threshold, input will be cosidered dead.
+    Set to negative value to disable this check.

   * `input_update_map`
     List of regular expression pairs.
     If any `from` expression match URL of astra stream's input, it will be replaced with URL from according M3U